Director: Christopher Nolan

 Love transcends time and dimensions

 The idea behind Interstellar is enthralling, but not altogether revolutionary in nature.
-What I found most interesting were the various underlying themes that were both obvious and ubiquitous through the duration of this adventure.
+What I found most interesting were the various underlying themes those were both obvious and ubiquitous through the duration of this adventure.
 In Inception, Nolan plays extensively with the idea of memory, but in Interstellar he firmly tackles the notion of time, and wraps it around the idea of love to create a wonderfully emotional story.
 I’m not a genius in physics, let’s be clear on that, and there are definitely a few moments when some of the scientific theories soared right over my head.
 However, Nolan doesn’t let these physics based ideas continue in their confusing trajectory, but circles them back around in ways that will leave you getting the idea.
 That proves once again that Nolan is on the top of his game.

-The movie is technically brilliant, in more ways than one it reflects last year’s Gravity.
+The movie is technically brilliant, in many ways than one it reflects last year’s Gravity.
 Where Gravity was 90% computer generated, and Interstellar relied mostly on practical effects, locations, front screen projection, which gives film a intuitive realism that hasn’t been seen in a space film for a very long time, combined with being shot and projected in IMAX 70mm film.
 Cinematographer Hoyte van Hoytema works wonders again in making the film look spectacular as get sucked into the scintillant, fervid, terrifying wormhole or flying through a cluster of frozen clouds in an ice planet along with the film’s cast.
 Hans Zimmer’s score was great, I don’t feel it’s his best if I am honest but it worked.
 It gives the film it’s soul, as well as adding a real operatic quality to the visuals.

 We used to look up at the sky and wonder at our place in the stars, now we just look down and worry about our place in the dirt.